All Episodes

 Yeah, eyelashes.

-It turns out that there is, and this study found this, an ideal length of eyelashes for attracting people, I guess.
+It turns out that there is, this study found this, an ideal length of eyelashes for attracting people, I guess.

-So would you have ever guessed that people think that if your eyelashes are too long, it doesn't look good.
+So would you have ever guessed that people think that if your eyelashes are too long, it doesn't look good?

 No, really.